luxfi/sdk/README.md

 The freedom to create your own [Virtual Machine (VM)](https://docs.lux.network/subnets#virtual-machines), or blockchain runtime, is one of the most exciting and powerful aspects of building on Lux, however, it is difficult and time-intensive to do from scratch.
-Forking existing Lux VMs makes it easier to get started, like [evm](https://github.com/luxdefi/evm), but is time-consuming and complex to ensure correctness as changes occur upstream (in repos which often weren't meant to be used as a library).
+Forking existing Lux VMs makes it easier to get started, like [Lux EVM](https://github.com/luxdefi/evm), but is time-consuming but it is complex to ensure correctness as changes occur upstream (in repos which often weren't meant to be used as a library).

 The `vmsdk` is the first (of many) frameworks dedicated to making it